mapcrafter2048/Literature-Review-Generator-ML-17/README.md

 import pickle
 from transformers import AutoModelForSeq2SeqLM

-model = pickle.load(open('path/to/save/Review_Generator.pkl', 'rb'))
+model = pickle.load(open('path/to/save/Literature_Review_Generator.pkl', 'rb'))
 ```

-## Notes

-- The `train.py` script is designed to handle large datasets by downsampling and preprocessing.
-Adjust `DATASET_SIZE`, `SAMPLE_FRACTION`, and other constants based on your requirements.
-- Ensure that GPU support is enabled if you are working with large datasets and models to speed up training and evaluation.

 ## Contributing

-Feel free to fork the repository, submit pull requests, or open issues if you have suggestions or encounter problems.
+Feel free to fork the repository and submit pull requests.
+Please open issues if you find bugs or have suggestions for improvements.

 ## Acknowledgments

 - Hugging Face Transformers and Datasets libraries.
-- PyTorch for deep learning.
+- PyTorch.
 - The contributors to the `scillm/scientific_papers-archive` dataset.

----